Want to vend at the Yellow Springs Street Fair?

 What can I do to increase my chances of being accepted?

 Please upload CLEAR, correctly formatted photos that demonstrate the range and quality of the products that you make and sell.
-If you feel that three photos are not enough to display the range and quality of your products, you can always e-mail more photos to email@example.com.
-Some vendors also use image editing programs to juxtapose several photos of different products into one image file.
+If you feel that three photos are not enough to display the range and quality of your products, you can always e-mail more photos to firstname.lastname@example.org.
+Some vendors also use image editing programs or word doc/PDF to submit several photos of different products into one file.

 Having a website, Facebook page or Etsy shop always helps.
 Please be sure to enter the full URL correctly into the application.
 Please also do NOT have your page “under construction” or “on hiatus” during the jury period.